 Add the egg mixture to the dry ingredients.
 Mix well until all the ingredients are moist.

 Fold well into the batter the chopped cranberries and chocolate chips.
 Drop the mixture by rounded tablespoons onto the greased cookie sheets.
 An ice cream scooper is so helpful for this.
 I used a large one.
 Do not flatten the cookies.
-Bake for 10-12 minutes (depending on how big your cookies are, mine were big so I cooked for about 12 minutes), or until lightly browned.
+Bake for 10-12 minutes (depending on how big your cookies are, mine were big so I cooked for about 12 minutes but if you use a tablespoon as measurement then 10 minutes is perfect!) or until lightly browned.
 Do not overcook.

 Perfect Christmas cookies in my opinion.
 Chewy, moist and delicious!